MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/warehousing/request-session-data-difference.md

 ## Symptoms

-When you are using the [warehouse app task validation framework](/dynamics365-release-plan/2019wave2/dynamics365-supply-chain-management/warehouse-app-task-validation-rsat), the validator returns the following error message:
+When you're using the [warehouse app task validation framework](/dynamics365-release-plan/2019wave2/dynamics365-supply-chain-management/warehouse-app-task-validation-rsat), the validator returns the following error message:

 > Unexpected difference between request and session data.
 Warehouse Mobile Devices XML protocol violated.REQUEST_XML_TAMPERING

 ## Cause

-This error occurs when the output of the last successful step executed in the test run doesn't match the recorded input of the next step.
-This is possible because the task validator uses recorded XML as input for each step instead of the output of a previous step.
+The error occurs when the output of the last step that was successfully run in the test run doesn't match the recorded input for the next step.
+This situation can arise because the task validator doesn't use the output of a previous step as input for a successive step.
+Instead, it uses recorded XML as input for each step.

-In most cases this error happens when you are rerunning a task, but the test requires some records that were modified or removed by a previous run of the same task.
+In most cases, the error occurs when you rerun a task, but the test requires some records that were modified or removed by a previous run of the same task.

 ## Resolution

-The warehouse app task validation test run is not an idempotent operation&mdash;it modifies the underlying data.
-So before rerunning a task, you may need to reset the relevant data.
+The warehouse app task validation test run isn't an idempotent operation but modifies the underlying data.
+Therefore, before you rerun a task, you might have to reset the relevant data.

-1. Investigate output XML of the last test step that succeeded to find out where your test run left off.
+1. Review the output XML of the last successful test step to determine where your test run left off.
-1. Inspect your test and make sure all the required sales orders, transfer orders, work headers, and other records are still present and in the expected state.
+1. Inspect your test, and make sure that all the required sales orders, transfer orders, work headers, and other records are still present and in the expected state.
-1. Recreate or edit the missing or modified records, or create a new test setup and design the test to use valid existing records.
+1. Re-create or edit the missing or modified records.
+Alternatively, create a new test setup, and design the test to use valid existing records.